 REVIEW SUMMARY: Money expert Clark Howard has long given his endorsement to the Citi Double Cash credit card due to its 2% cash back plan, but the Alliant Visa Signature Card may provide an intriguing alternative in the cash back credit card market.

 Alliant Credit Union’s bold unlimited cash back offer caught our attention.
-For the first 12 months, the Alliant Visa Signature Card offers 3% cash back on all purchases.
-After that, the cash back rate drops to 2.5% moving forward.
+The Alliant Visa Signature Card offers 2.5% cash back on all purchases.
+And while there’s an annual fee of $99, they are waiving it for the first year of card membership.
 That sounds pretty good, so we decided to do a little digging to see if this offer is something for Clark readers to seriously consider.

 In this article, we’re going to run through the perks offered with the Alliant Visa Signature Card.
 We’ll also explain the steps you’ll need to take to become eligible for the card, identify the consumers best served by this card, and compare it to the popular Citi Double Cash card.

 Table of Contents: